dbus-cxx/dbus-cxx/doc/90-xml2cpp.md

 #endif /* ORG_FREEDESKTOP_AVAHI_SERVICEBROWSER_H */
 ~~~

-The idea behind the pure virtual class is that any class that needs to be called over the DBus needs only a minimal
+The idea behind the pure virtual class is that any class that needs to be called over the %DBus needs only a minimal
 amount of support in order to add the ability to have methods called over the bus.

 [avahi-server-browser]:https://github.com/lathiat/avahi/blob/d1e71b320d96d0f213ecb0885c8313039a09f693/avahi-daemon/org.freedesktop.Avahi.ServiceBrowser.xml